 Please note that due to new or updated Federal and State regulations, the information on the FA Handbook may be updated or changed.
-Student Financial Services will notify its students of any changes using their MPC email.
+SFS will notify its students of any changes using their MPC or provided email.

 Federal Aid Eligibility: